VICE-Team/svn-mirror/vice/doc/building/GTK3-debian-frankenvice.md

 Hint: Debian mingw packages are called 'mingw-w64-\*" while Fedora mingw packages are called 'mingw64-\*'.
 This will come in handy later to see which packages came from Debian and which were installed via RPM's using 'alien'.

+#### Fix pkg-config for Windows cross-building

+Currently (2020-03-23), Debian has an issue with running pkg-config for Windows cross-builds.
+Whenever you run into a message like:

+    Please install dpkg-dev to use pkg-config when cross-building

+Don't bother installing dpkg-dev, it's already installed and reinstalling won't fix anything.

+Edit `/usr/share/pkg-config-crosswrapper` and comment out the 'if [ "$?" != 0 ]
+branch after the multiarch="...." line (line 13 on my box).

 #### Install Fedora packages